Is your asset fit for service?

 - Rust intrusion causing inferior product quality.
 Investigating the cause of the reduced product quality takes time and money.
 It can also cause delays in fulfilling orders which can impact the relationship you have with your customers.

-- Deterioration of the steel tank can cause leaks of the product.
+- Deterioration of the steel tank can cause leakage of the product.
 Incidents where the leaked product contaminates the ground can invite significant financial penalties from environmental agencies.
 The leaked product also increases the likelihood of risks associated with spilled hazardous liquids such as slips, burns, inhalation etc. which can cost money in people having time off, invite HSE involvement and invite compensation claims and violations under the Health and Safety at Work Act 1974 Section 2 which can come with up to 2 years imprisonment and unlimited fines.

 - Irreparable damage caused by corrosion which means the tank needs to be replaced.
 This can often be an extremely costly process, with the logistical hassle, time and headache of organising delivery of the new tank and removal and suitable disposal of the failed tank.